In-Hand Manipulation of Articulated Tools with Dexterous Robot Hands with Sim-to-Real Transfer: Experiments

-We use the IsaacLab~\cite{mittal2023orbit} simulator to train our policy.
-Each environment contains the robot hand with articulated tools spawned with an initial state.
-The simulation runs at 120 Hz with a control decimation factor of 3, resulting in an effective control frequency of 40 Hz.
-Each episode lasts for 2000 simulation steps (approximately 50 s) and terminates if the object leaves the workspace due to a collision, if the object falls from the hand, or if the maximum episode length is reached.
-To approximate contact dynamics, we apply convex decomposition for more complex geometries and use convex hulls for simpler objects.
-For parallelization, 8192 environments were run headless on a single Nvidia RTX 4090.
-Depending on the object collision geometry, a single articulated tool takes around 4-12 hours of training.
+\textbf{Simulation.} Policies are trained in IsaacLab~\cite{mittal2023orbit}.
+Each environment contains a hand and an articulated tool initialized to a feasible state.
+The simulator runs at 120 Hz with control decimation of 3 (effective 40 Hz).
+Episodes last 2000 steps ($\approx$50s) and terminate upon object drop, workspace exit, or horizon completion.
+Contact dynamics are approximated using convex decomposition for complex geometries and convex hulls for simpler ones.
+We run 8192 parallel headless environments on a single Nvidia RTX 4090.
+Training for each tool requires 4–12 hours, and more complex collision models increase the computational cost.